awsdocs/amazon-application-discovery-user-guide/doc_source/discovery-import.md

 | Applications | A comma\-delimited list of applications that include this server, in quotes\.
 This value can include existing applications and/or new applications that are created upon import\. | Application1"Application2, Application3" |
 | Tags | A comma\-delimited list of tags formatted as name:value\.
 Do not store sensitive information \(like personal data\) in tags\.  | "zone:1, critical:yes""zone:3, critical:no, zone:1" |

 You can import data even if you don’t have data populated for all the fields defined in the import template, so long as each record has at least one of the required fields within it\.
 Duplicates are managed across multiple import requests by using either an external or internal matching key\.
 If you populate your own matching key, `External ID`, this field is used to uniquely identify and import the records\.
 If no matching key is specified, import uses an internally generated matching key that is derived from some of the columns in the import template\.
-For more information on this matching, see [Matching Logic for Discovered Servers and Applications](view-data.md#add-match-logic)\.
+For more information on this matching, see [Matching logic for discovered servers and applications](view-data.md#add-match-logic)\.

 **Note**
 Migration Hub import does not support any fields outside of those defined in the import template\.
 Any custom fields supplied will be ignored and will not be imported\.

 ## Setting Up Your Import Permissions<a name="import-perms"></a>

-Before you can import your data, ensure that your IAM user has the necessary Amazon S3 permissions to upload \(`s3:PutObject`\) your import file to Amazon S3, to read the object \(`s3:GetObject`\)\.
+Before you can import your data, ensure that your IAM user has the necessary Amazon S3 permissions to upload \(`s3:PutObject`\) your import file to Amazon S3, and to read the object \(`s3:GetObject`\)\.
 You also must establish programmatic access \(for the AWS CLI\) or console access, by creating an IAM policy and attaching it to the IAM user that performs imports in your AWS account\.

 ------
 #### [ Console Permissions ]